-If the word meditation brings to mind an image of someone sitting in a perfect upright posture, cross-legged on the floor with eyes closed, it’s not surprising.
-While this is definitely one popular way to meditate, the truth is there are numerous ways to engage in a meditative practice.
+If the word meditation brings to mind an image of someone sitting in a perfectly upright posture, cross-legged on the floor with eyes closed, it’s not surprising.
+While this is definitely one popular way to meditate, the truth is there are numerous ways to engage in meditative practice.
 One of my favorites is “walking meditation.”

 What is Walking Meditation?

 A walking meditation, or “mindful walking” may seem counterintuitive to some, but it is a great way to practice mindfulness while still actively moving.
 You simply walk with focused awareness and attention on your thoughts, body, and surroundings.
 Not only is this great for those who don’t like the idea of sitting still for extended periods, but it also combines the benefits of mindfulness with the benefits of movement and exercise.
 The Zen Master Thich Nhat Hanh, once said, that the practice of mindful walking is a profound and pleasurable way to deepen our connection with our body and the earth.

 Practicing Your Walking Meditation in Nature

 For those of us who love nature, the outdoors is a perfect setting for practicing a walking mediation.
 It can also be a healing, regenerative experience.
 Whether it is feeling the sand in your toes as you walk along the ocean, or walking among the trees in a dense forest, immersing yourself in nature’s beauty provides an opportunity for renewed energy and a sense of spiritual and emotional balance.